 With over 1.6 million international volunteers each year, it will be no surprise that the “doing good travel bug” is affecting all generations, including teenagers.
 You may have heard about volunteering abroad through the school network, the internet or even from an acquaintance whose child went.
 Or you may even have heard about it directly from your own child!
 Whatever the situation might be, the idea of having your own teenager go abroad can be daunting for a parent.
 Now, you are faced with the issue of whether you should encourage them to go or not.

 As a parent, you might find many reasons not to let your child go abroad.
-At kaya, we try to address the parents’ concerns up front to ease you through the process of letting your child experience the world surrounding them.
+At Kaya, we try to address your parental concerns up front to ease you through the process of letting your child experience the world surrounding them.
+From our experience, parents’ worries tend to gravitate around the following questions, read more below to find out.

-• My child has never traveled alone – if you are concern about your teenager traveling alone to the project, many airlines have unaccompanied minor services who will make sure that they get where they are supposed to be.
+If you are concerned about your teenager traveling alone to the project, many airlines have unaccompanied minor services who will make sure that they get where they are supposed to be.
 Every airline has different requirements so you might want to check prior to booking your ticket.
 At the arrival airport, our local team will meet your teenager and take them to the accommodation.
 From there, your teenager will learn his/her way around the town thanks to a thorough orientation from our local partner.

 The benefits of of your teen volunteering abroad are endless.
 For a start, it prepares them for the future while doing come good.
 They’ll come back feeling accomplished and will have made new friends in the process.
 They will have learn about another country and the world they live in, and in some case, will have learn a new language.
 They will also have developed new interests, which could help them with their career decisions.
 The experience of going abroad can help them boost their college application, as well as job prospects.